 Garry has a passion for the hills and remote areas of the Cairngorms.
 He likes to wander, exploring the nature and human history of the landscape.
-He also loves to pass on his knowledge of the nature around us, be it on a John Muir Award or just a walk in the woods.
+He also loves to pass on his knowledge of the nature around us, be it up on a hill or just a walk in the woods.

 Sarah Cormack - Base camp admin / emergency contact

 Sarah (Garry’s wife) is the appointed Base Camp Admin / Emergency Contact.
 Sarah also has a keen interest in the outdoors and has been on expeditions with Garry, volunteering for the local Duke of Edinburgh Award group.

 Sarah is also our resident expert cloud spotter, tree identifier, willow weaver and flapjack maker!